Taking a trip from Porto to Matosinhos?

 For a .5 euro entrance fee, you’ll gain access to the small museum and the top of the fort, boasting views of the Atlantic Ocean.

-Entrance is cash only, which I unfortunately didn’t have at the time!
+Entrance is cash only, which I unfortunately didn’t have with me when I visited.
 I explored this sea castle from the outside only.

 It’s conveniently located on Matosinhos Beach and makes a great stop.